Thursday, May 19, 2011

 Gelinas would play four more seasons for the Canucks, including setting a career highs of 35 goals and 68 points in 1996-97 which included a four goal game and being voted the club's MVP.

-A slow start to the 1997-98 season and the arrival of Mike Keenan saw Gelinas and longtime Canucks goaltender Kirk McLean sent to the Carolina Hurricanes just after the New Year's.
-With Carolina, Gelinas would play five seasons, including two 20 goal seasons and another appearance in the Stanley Cup Finals in 2002.
+A slow start to the following 1997-98 season (4 goals and 8 points in 24 games) plus the arrival of opinionated Head Coach Mike Keenan saw Gelinas and longtime Canucks goaltender Kirk McLean sent to the Carolina Hurricanes just after the New Year's.
+With Carolina, Gelinas would play five seasons, including a 23 goal, 52 point season in 2000-01 and another appearance in the Stanley Cup Finals in 2002.

 For the 2002-03 season, Gelinas signed as a free agent with the Calgary Flames.
-His first season was a good one, as he reached the 20 goal mark for the fifth time in his career on his way to a 50 point or more season for the fourth time in his career.
+His first season was a good one, as he reached the 20 goal mark for the fifth time in his career on his way to 52 points, the fourth 50 point or more season of his career.

-The Flames finished 6th in the Western Conference the following season and met his old club the Canucks in the first round.
-The series went the full seven games, and after Vancouver scored with five seconds left in regulation to force overtime, Gelinas won the series for Calgary with a goal 1:25 into the extra period.
+The Flames finished 6th in the Western Conference the following season and met his old club the Canucks in the first round of the playoffs.
+The series went the full seven games and, after Vancouver scored with five seconds left in regulation to force overtime, Gelinas won the series for Calgary with a goal 1:25 into the extra period.

 Calgary's reward was the top seeded Detroit Red Wings.
 After the teams traded wins in the first four games, Calgary's defense, led by goaltender Miikka Kprusoff, clamped down and did not allow another goal for the remainder of the series.
 Calgary won Game 5 by a score of 1-0 and Game 6 saw regulation end with both teams scoreless.
 With the first overtime winding down, Gelians again won the series with a goal with just 47 seconds remaining, making Gelinas the first player in NHL history to end three playoff series with overtime goals.